 All merchants that utilize bank/credit cards to collect funds for goods and services must meet Payment Card Industry Data Security Standards (PCI-DSS) set by the banks and payment card brands such as Visa, MasterCard, Discover and American Express.
-The PCI standards can be found at https://www.pcisecuritystandards.org/.
 The mandatory standards are set to prevent or reduce risk of credit card information being stolen.
-If card numbers are taken without authorization through the merchant systems or processes, it is considered a breach and the Merchant department is held responsible and accountable.
+If card numbers are taken without authorization through the merchant systems or processes, it is considered a breach and the merchant department is held responsible and accountable.

-PCI-DSS compliance is taken very seriously at the UA.
+PCI-DSS compliance is taken very seriously at the University.
 Each merchant must assign a merchant responsible person (MRP) to monitor, document and manage credit card processes and security.
-All systems and processes that "touch," control, or have the potential to affect the credit card customer experience are within compliance guidelines.
+All systems and processes that touch, control, or have the potential to affect the credit card customer experience are within compliance guidelines.

 Compliance documentation is essential.
-Campus and Merchant Services have developed documentation guidelines and templates to assist each merchant department.
+Campus Banking & Merchant Services have developed documentation guidelines and templates to assist each merchant department.
 The following PCI-DSS compliance documents are to be available for auditor/assessor review at all times:

 - Annual Merchant Agreement